Professor & Department Head

 My PhD is from the University of Illinois at Chicago (1993).
 I joined the department in 2018.

 I apply as much of my findings as I can to issues of public policy.
-I am currently being funded by the NSF to study precautionary decision making in relation to catastrophic risk, especially in public contexts.
-The goal is a prescriptive theory of precaution (an account of how best to proceed in the context of major uncertainty) that does more than simply endorse aversion to risk.
-And I'm developing these ideas in the context of a larger book-length project: Foundations for a comprehensive decision science.
+I have been funded by the NSF to study precautionary decision making in relation to catastrophic risk, especially in public contexts.
+The goal in this project is a prescriptive theory of precaution (an account of how best to proceed in the context of major uncertainty) that does more than simply endorse aversion to risk.
+And I'm developing these and related ideas the theory of decision.

 I’ve authored numerous articles on causation, explanation and how relations between micro and macro are handled by a range of scientific theories; as well as articles in political philosophy, action theory, metaphysics, epistemology, logical paradox and feminism.
 My work has won the Royal Institute of Philosophy inaugural Essay Prize (2012), and again in 2013, and the American Philosophical Assn’s Kavka Prize (1999).
 I’m a former fellow of the National Endowment for the Humanities, the Institute of Advanced Studies of the Australian National University, the Tanner Humanities Center, the University of Sydney Center for Foundations of Science, and the Institute of Philosophy, University of London.